UniversalDependencies/docs/misc.md

 ### to be documented

-* MorphInd: Indonesian GSD
-* ???
-Morf in Bambara or Buryat or Uyghur
-* ???
-Analysis in Yupik
 * ???
 Morphs in Coptic

 * Hindi HDTB, Urdu UDTB: AltTag, ChunkId, ChunkType, Stype, Tam, Vib